ArduPilot/MethodicConfigurator/BLOG-discuss2.md

 Use *ArduPilot Methodic Configurator* to edit and upload the `46_analytical_pid_optimization.param` file to the FC.

-# 14. Productive configuration

-Some changes should be made for everyday productive operation.

-Use *ArduPilot Methodic Configurator* to edit and upload the `47_everyday_use.param` file to the FC.

-# 15. Position controller
+# 14. Position controller

 The most inner *angle rate* and *angle* control loops have been tuned.
 Now let's tune the position controller.

+Use *ArduPilot Methodic Configurator* to edit and upload the `47_position_controller.param` file to the FC.

+# 15. Guided operation without RC transmitter

+These are **optional**, and only make sense if you do beyond visual line-of-sight (BVLOS) autonomous flights using a companion computer.

-Use *ArduPilot Methodic Configurator* to edit and upload the `48_position_controller.param` file to the FC.
+Use *ArduPilot Methodic Configurator* to edit and upload the `48_guided_operation.param` file to the FC.

 # 16. Precision land